 - The winner of the prize must be available for media interviews in the days after the New York ceremony.

-For U.S. public relations queries:
+Public relations queries: